testuserongithubxd/STEALTHAPI/README.md

 All input functions use **Windows Virtual Key (VK) codes**.
 Common constants are pre-defined (see [VK Constants](#vk-constants)).

+> **Important:** All input functions must be called inside a `Citizen.CreateThread` loop with `Wait(0)`.
+They track state changes per frame — calling them outside a loop will not work.

 ### `Stealth.IsControlPressed(vk)`
 Returns whether a key is currently held down.